Luciiaa18/Video-Coding/README.md

-# Lab 1 - Ray Tracing
+# Laboratorio 1: API and Dockerization